JorgeLNJunior/render-deploy/README.md

 ## Usage

-- First you need to disable the auto deploy option in your render app settings.
+- First, you need to disable the auto-deploy option in your render app settings.
 Go to `Settings > Build and Deploy > Auto-Deploy` and disable it.
-- At your repository go to `Settings > Secrets and variables > Actions`.
+- In your repository, go to `Settings > Secrets and Variables > Actions`.
-- Create a variable named `RENDER_SERVICE_ID` and insert your service id into it.
-You can get it in your render service page by copying it from the URL.
+- Create a variable named `RENDER_SERVICE_ID` and insert your service ID into it.
+You can get it on your render service page by copying it from the URL.
-- Create a variable named `RENDER_API_KEY` and insert your api key into it.
+- Create a variable named `RENDER_API_KEY` and insert your API key into it.
 You can get a key in your Render `Account Settings > API Keys`.
 - Choose a template and add it to your pipeline.

 ### Minimal